Skip to main content

 • They act as a crumple zone to safeguard the skull in case of an injury to the face.
 Think of sinuses like air pillows, which may be used to protect the face from trauma.

-Common Sinus Problems and Symptoms
+Common Sinus Problems and Symptoms4

 Sinuses can present a range of conditions requiring relief when the cavities around the nasal passages become inflamed or obstructed.